How to Prepare Images for Competition

-In order to prepare your images for our digitally projected competitions there are three things you need to do:
+In summary, to prepare your images for our digitally projected competitions there are three things you need to do:

-- Submit your images to the collator a week before the competition
+- Submit your images via file transfer by 23:59 on the Thursday before the competition

 - Open the image file